msa-em/cell-browser/02_approach.md

 Authors can also build custom viewers and embed them within online articles.
 Brodrick developed [microATLAS](https://github.com/LadInTheLab/microATLAS-widget), which was used to view OME-Zarr data in this article.
 [Find Nuclei](https://www.find-nuclei.com/) provides a web-based dashboard of tools and infrastructure for working with OME-Zarr bioimages [@FindNuclei2026].
-All four viewers are embeddable in Elemental Microscopy articles.
+All four viewers are embeddable in Elemental Microscopy.
 For Vizarr and OpenSeadragon, authors simply copy the markdown and replace the source URL with a link to their own data.
 For microATLAS, authors are encouraged to use the [widget builder](https://ladinthelab.github.io/microATLAS-widget/builder.html) to generate embedding code that specifies both the image and relevant customizations.